fpagliughi/rust-industrial-io/README.md

 This is a wrapper around the user-space C library, [libiio](https://github.com/analogdevicesinc/libiio).
 It assumes that a fairly recent version of the C library is installed on the target.
 By default, it will use bindings for the latest version of the C library at the time the crate version was created - currently v0.25 - but several previous versions are also supported and a specific one can be selected via cargo build features.

-To use this library an application, add this to _Cargo.toml:_
+To use this library in an application, add this to _Cargo.toml:_

 ```toml
 [dependencies]